 So I have a few recipes that always get made, such as my favorite Plum Crumble Tart, Honey Fruit, and this amazing apricot raspberry tart.
 One of my favorites of all time!

-The sweet shortcrust pastry is thin and crisp, the layers of frangipane are sweet and creamy, and the apricots are juicy and acid at the same time to balance the rest.
-An absolute must-try!
+The sweet shortcrust pastry is thin and crisp, the layers of frangipane are sweet and creamy, and the apricots are juicy and acidic at the same time to balance the rest.

-Frangipane: or almond cream, is a mixture of almonds, butter, sugar, and egg that comes together in 15 minutes.
+- Frangipane: or almond cream, is a mixture of almonds, butter, sugar, and egg that comes together in 15 minutes.
 When used as a filling, it puffs as it bakes and holds the fruit together.
-Absolutely scrumptious.
+Scrumptious.

-Fruit: apricots and raspberries, because they are sweet but with enough acid to balance the sweet.
-I use fresh apricots and frozen raspberries, simply because I already had them.
+- Fruit: apricots and raspberries because they are sweet but with enough acid to balance the sweetness.
+I use fresh apricots and frozen raspberries simply because I already had them.
 But use fresh berries if you have them!

 The pie crust is blind-baked (pre-baked) and then filled with a layer of frangipane.

-On top of that come the apricot slices and the space in between is filled with as many raspberries as necessary (image above).
+On top come the apricot slices, and the space in between is filled with as many raspberries as necessary (image above).

 This recipe has fruit sandwiched between two layers of frangipane (almond cream).